Last updated: June 22, 2021

-Why do the health professions need technology standards?
+Why do health professions education and credentialing need technology standards?

-For example, MedBiquitous standards enable Dr. Doe's specialty board to communicate with his specialty society and track which of his maintenance of certification requirements he has completed.
-MedBiquitous standards also enable his hospital to deploy virtual patients and online compliance training created by a sister institution and communicate the effectiveness of that training to partner organizations.
-Standards allow Dr. Doe's medical school to integrate the systems that help them manage, evaluate, and deliver the curriculum.
+Let’s use practicing DO, Samantha Doe, as an example.
+MedBiquitous standards enable Dr. Doe's specialty board to communicate with her specialty society and track completion of her maintenance of certification requirements.
+MedBiquitous standards also enable her hospital to deploy virtual patients and online compliance training created by another institution, and communicate the effectiveness of that training to partner organizations.
+Standards allow Dr. Doe's medical school to collect data and conduct analysis of their alumni achievements, regardless of where they practice.

 MedBiquitous standards also help schools track their curriculum, resources, and learner data against competency frameworks.
 Standards make it possible for the learner to use this data after the program is complete – allowing the learner to get a complete picture of their progression in competence across their career.
 Programs can know what tasks a learner has been entrusted to do without direct supervision, facilitating career transitions and allowing learners to start training at the appropriate level.

 The MedBiquitous Community is comprised of individuals across the globe and health professions educators and credentialing agencies passionate about the need for open education data standards.
 Participants from industry, academia, and government organizations alike are welcome.
 MedBiquitous, being international and cutting across the health professions, credentialing and the learning continuum, recognizes that these are critical characteristics to the community and standards developed.